chris-msat/py-ginput/man/source/vmrman.rst

     if you do not specify **--site**.

 **-r, --mod-root-dir**
     The root directory to look for .mod files.
-This directory is assumed to be organized in `$MOD_ROOT_DIR/product/site/vertical` with .mod files for "site" in that `vertical` subdirectory.
-Currently, "product" is always "fpit" since standard TCCON processing expects FPIT files. "site" is defined by the **--site** argument, which is "xx" by default.
+This directory is assumed to be organized in `$MOD_ROOT_DIR/<product>/<site>/vertical` with .mod files for "site" in that `vertical` subdirectory.
+Currently, "product" is defined by the **--product** argument, default is "fpit". "site" is defined by the **--site** argument, which is "xx" by default.

+**--product**
+    Can be "fpit" (default) or "fp".
+This affects which product subdirectory ginput looks for .mod files from within the mod root directory and which subdirectory it saves .vmr files to when **--flat-outdir** is not present.

 **-b, --std-vmr-file**
     The path to the climatological .vmr file that comes with GGG; in GGG2020, this is the `summer_35N.vmr` file in